Diuven/aggregating-funnels/readme.md

 ## Getting Started Guide

-1. Clone the repository, or download the artifact from the [artifact archive](https://doi.org/10.5281/zenodo.5555555)
+1. Clone the repository, or download the artifact from the artifact archive.

    - `git clone https://github.com/Diuven/aggregating-funnels.git && cd aggregating-funnels`